 Areas of Outstanding Natural Beauty (AONBs) are some of the UK’s most cherished and outstanding landscapes.

-The Wye Valley AONB Unit, the small team of dedicated staff based in Monmouth, carry out collaborative projects, working with organisations and individuals in the Wye Valley AONB.
-A selection of our current and past projects and partnership initiatives are outlined below.
+The Wye Valley AONB Unit, the small team of dedicated staff based in Monmouth, carry out collaborative projects, working closely with organisations, communities and individuals.
+Below is a selection of our current projects, and for past projects click here.

-With our partners, we run a number of projects that help to conserve and enhance the AONB’s cultural and natural heritage.
-This work covers:
+With our partners, we run projects that help to conserve and enhance the AONB’s cultural and natural heritage, covering:

-This is an AONB project capturing people’s feelings, fears and hopes as they live through the pandemic in an Area of Outstanding Natural Beauty.
-Monmouth-based photographer and film maker Emma Drabble has been documenting the impact of Covid19 on rural lives and businesses, revealing an incredible web of human spirit in the face of adversity.
+This project captures people’s feelings, fears and hopes as they live through the pandemic in an Area of Outstanding Natural Beauty.
+Monmouth-based photographer and film maker Emma Drabble has been documenting the impact of Covid-19 on rural lives and businesses, revealing an incredible web of human spirit in the face of adversity.